-We talked to Jörg Olbing, founder of debtify, about changes in the NPL market, and this is what he said about it.
+Jörg Olbing, the founder of debtify, tells us about changes in the NPL market.

 First of all, how are you and your family doing in these COVID-19 times?